 What are the polar climate facts?

 Polar climates maintain temperatures below 0°C (32°F) most of the year.
 Köppen classification defines two types: tundra and ice cap.
 Tundra features treeless plains with short, cool summers.
 Ice cap has permanent ice and snow.
-Precipitation is scant, classifying polar regions as deserts.
 Large areas contain glaciers and sea ice.
 Icy weather conditions prevail.

 The polar climate facts are outlined below.